SwedbankPay/developer.swedbankpay.com/pax-terminal/softpos.md

 | On device switching      | 1-way        | 2-way                |
 | Off device switching, external POS | No          | No          |
 | Integration method     | URL link to app | Embedded library in Android POS |

-For both standalone and integrated scenarios, it is only the Pay SoftPos app that is within the PCI-DSS certification scope.
-This makes it simpler for customers to complete the integration.

-The Pay SoftPos app is delivered via Google Play Store.
-Mobile device management systems can orchestrate the installation on individual devices.